R0mb0/FPDF/README.md

-# FPDF
+# FPDF, an application for organizations to open, fill and send fillable PDFs

-An application for organizations to open, fill and send fillable PDFs
+## ⚠️ This project use iText package from NuGet ⚠️